connorbarbee/ITSC1213/README.md

 Labs and Projects for later review will be stored here.

 For educational/learning purposes only.
-Primarily includes Java as well as C++, along with any projects found to be useful and/or interesting.
+Primarily includes Java as well as C++ code, along with any projects found to be useful and/or interesting.